Enamul-Haque-Shojib/a-sports-equipment-store-client/README.md

  ## Features:
- - User can choose can add equipment
+ - User can add equipment
  - User can see their equipment what they added
  - User can update and delete the equipment